AUDIE CORNISH, HOST:

 This week, the Federal Reserve acknowledged that the U.S. economy is losing strength.
-Economic recovery has been disappointing, and record low interest rates have not proven to be as helpful as some predicted.
+Economic recovery has been disappointing, and record-low interest rates have not proven to be as helpful as some predicted.
 As it happens, they also mean different things whether you're a borrower or a saver.
-Thirty-year fixed home mortgage rates of three and half percent are one thing, earning less than a percent on your savings account is another.
+Thirty-year-fixed home mortgage rates of 3 and half percent are one thing; earning less than a percent on your savings account is another.

 JULIE SAWITKY: We try to save up to 10 percent of our paycheck into a savings account.
 However, sometimes it doesn't seem like it's worth it because we earn so little interest.

-CORNISH: What interest rate are you getting right now and what was it like trying to shop around to find a good interest rate?
+CORNISH: What interest rates are you getting right now; and what was it like trying to shop around, to find a good interest rate?

-CORNISH: What is this like for you, looking at your savings account, with has such a tiny interest rate, and then not being able to refinance again?
+CORNISH: What is this like for you, looking at your savings account - which has such a tiny interest rate - and then not being able to refinance again?
 I mean, how does it make you feel?

 MATTHEW AMSTER-BURTON: Thanks for having me.

 AMSTER-BURTON: It's pretty bad.
-And point-eight really is about the best you're going to do for an online savings account.
-I've seen as high as one percent which, by historical standards, is really terrible.
+And .8 really is about the best you're going to do for an online savings account.
+I've seen as high as 1 percent, which by historical standards - it's really terrible.
 She does have some other options that she can think about.
 One of those is I Bonds, which are U.S. savings bonds, so they're equally safe.
 They're backed by the full faith and credit of the U.S. government.

-The great thing about I Bonds is that they guaranteed never to pay less than the rate of inflation.
-So right now they're paying 2.2 percent.
+The great thing about I Bonds is that they guarantee never to pay less than the rate of inflation.
+So right now, they're paying 2.2 percent.
 And they're not quite the same as a savings account.
-But you can buy I Bonds for as little as $25 at a time and you only have to hang onto them for a year before you can catch them in.
-So they're good for medium to long-term savings.
+But you can buy I Bonds for as little as $25 at a time, and you only have to hang on to them for a year before you can cash them in.
+So they're good for medium- to long-term savings.

 CORNISH: And that's from the Treasury Department.
 What are the other alternatives out there?

-AMSTER-BURTON: So one other alternative is a high interest checking account, which are sometimes called Reward Checking Accounts, or CASASA Accounts(ph) - is a brand name used by Community Banks and credit unions that offer these.
-And this is a checking account that pays a relatively high rate of interest - up to about two percent at the moment - but you have to play by their rules, and what that means is use your debit card a lot.
-So, as long as you're willing to use your debit card, say, a dozen times a month and sign up for direct deposit and e-statements, you can get a much higher rate of interest on your first 10,000, $20,000 or so.
+AMSTER-BURTON: So one other alternative is a high-interest checking account, which are sometimes called reward checking accounts, or Kasasa accounts - is a brand name used by community banks and credit unions that offer these.
+And this is a checking account that pays a relatively high rate of interest - up to about 2 percent at the moment - but you have to play by their rules.
+And what that means is, use your debit card a lot.
+So as long as you're willing to use your debit card, say, a dozen times a month, and sign up for direct deposit and e-statements, you can get a much higher rate of interest on your first 10,000, $20,000 or so.